 Even if you weren’t injured in your recent car accident in Arizona, your vehicle probably was.
 And dealing with the insurance company is sometimes a bigger mess than the accident itself.
 Here, we’ve got straight-forward answers to some of the most common questions about vehicle repairs.

 Should I use my own insurance for an accident someone else caused?

 This is an understandable question because on the surface it seems counterintuitive.

 The answer is that your insurance company has a good-faith obligation to treat you fairly and provide you with honest service.
 The insurance company of the person who hit you, on the other hand, does not have the same obligation.
 Their responsibility is to their client, as well as their own bottom line.
 So, they might try to low-ball you, cut corners, or otherwise find ways to get out of covering your damages and costs.

-That’s why we recommend that you use your own insurance company.
+At Nuñez & Associates we recommend that you use your own insurance company.
 They’re likely to treat you better than any other insurance company will.
 The only caveat is that you probably have a deductible that you’ll have to pay.
-If you do have a deductible to pay, then we’ll work with you to get it reimbursed from the insurance company of the driver who hit you and caused the accident.
+If you do have a deductible to pay, then our car accident lawyers we’ll work with you to get it reimbursed from the insurance company of the driver who hit you and caused the accident.